braze-inc/braze-docs/_docs/_api/endpoints/catalogs/get_list_catalogs.md

 ---
-nav_title: "POST: Create Catalog"
+nav_title: "GET: List Catalogs"
-article_title: "POST: Create Catalog"
+article_title: "GET: List Catalogs"
 search_tag: Endpoint
-page_order: 10
+page_order: 11

 layout: api_page
 page_type: reference
-description: "This article outlines details about the Create Catalog Braze endpoint."
+description: "This article outlines details about the List Catalogs Braze endpoint."

 ---
 {% api %}
-# Create catalog
+# List catalogs in app group
-{% apimethod post %}
+{% apimethod get %}
 /catalogs/
 {% endapimethod %}

-Use this endpoint to create a catalog.
+Use this endpoint to return a list of catalogs in an app group.

 {% alert important %}
 Support for this endpoint is currently in early access.
 Contact your Braze account manager if you are interested in participating in the early access.